rrranthony/ajyfood.com/recipes.md/nacho-soup.md

 ## Steps
 1. Heat a large stock pot over medium heat.
 Add the ground beef and cook until browned.
 Drain the fat and set the ground beef aside.
-2. In the same pot, sauté onion, green bell pepper, jalapeño, and garlic over medium heat until softened, about 5-7 minutes.
+2. In the same pot, saute onion, green bell pepper, jalapeno, and garlic over medium heat until softened, about 5-7 minutes.
 3. Add the ground beef back to the pot.
 Stir in corn, black beans, diced tomatoes, chili powder, salt, black pepper, and chicken stock.
 4. Bring to a boil then reduce heat to low and simmer uncovered for 30 minutes.
 5. In a small bowl, whisk together heavy cream and flour until smooth.
 Stir into the soup and cook for 10-15 minutes, stirring occasionally, until thickened.